 - Commercial dispute resolution

-David has extensive experience of commercial litigation (including advisory work) in a wide variety of areas, both in the English Commercial Court and also domestic and international arbitrations, such as carriage of goods, sale of goods, fraud claims, asset tracing, insurance and reinsurance, contractual and non-contractual termination, jurisdictional disputes, worldwide and other freezing orders, anti-suit injunctions, arbitration disputes, service out of the jurisdiction, guarantee disputes, bills of exchange, and documentary credits.
+David is ‘quick, concise and commercial in his advice’ and is ‘unflappable’ (Chambers UK 2014).
+He has extensive experience of commercial litigation (including advisory work) in a wide variety of areas, both in the English Commercial Court (and on appears therefrom) and also domestic and international arbitrations, such as carriage of goods, sale of goods, fraud claims, asset tracing, insurance and reinsurance, contractual and non-contractual termination, jurisdictional disputes, worldwide and other freezing orders, anti-suit injunctions, arbitration disputes, service out of the jurisdiction, guarantee disputes, bills of exchange, and documentary credits.

-David has considerable experience of freezing injunctions and other interim relief in support of domestic and foreign proceedings – including knowledge of enforcement of both domestic and foreign judgments.
-David has recently acted for Kuwaiti Airways in its long running battle to enforce judgments of US$1.2bn against Iraqi Airways.
-In those proceedings, David obtained freezing orders, including an order preventing a deponent from leaving the jurisdiction and seizure of his passport pending disclosure of assets information: EWCA Civ 740.
-In those same proceedings, David has sought to enforce judgments in the name of IAC against assets of the Iraqi State and other State-owned entities.
+David has considerable experience of freezing injunctions and other interim relief in support of domestic and foreign proceedings – including enforcement of both domestic and foreign judgments.
+David recently acted for Kuwaiti Airways in its long running battle to enforce judgments of US$1.2bn against Iraqi Airways.
+In those proceedings, David obtained freezing orders, including an order preventing a deponent from leaving the jurisdiction and seizure of his passport pending disclosure of assets information ( EWCA Civ 740).
+In those same proceedings, David sought to enforce judgments in the name of Iraq Airways against assets of the Iraqi State and other State-owned entities.

-Recently, David has also successfully defended a £40m tracing claim advanced by HMRC against a Singaporean client who was alleged to be a conspirator in a complex fraud perpetrated on the Revenue.
-Instructed late in the day, David obtained summary judgment in his client’s favour, thereby dismissing HMRC’s claim, just weeks before a four week Chancery Division trial: see EWHC 2892 (Ch).
+David has also recently successfully defended a £40m tracing claim advanced by HMRC against a Singaporean client who was alleged to be a co-conspirator in a complex tax fraud: instructed late in the day, David obtained summary judgment in his client’s favour, thereby dismissing HMRC’s claim, just weeks before a four week Chancery Division trial: see EWHC 2892 (Ch).